 Irene Ros(theatre director, multimedia artist)

-Irene is a theatre director and multimedia artist producing work that is fuelled by interdisciplinary research.
+Irene is a theatre and performance practitioner producing work that is fuelled by interdisciplinary research.

 Ursa Maior projects have been supported by the National Agency of the European Union, Padua University, Rosa Luxemburg Foundation of Berlin, Women Centre of Bologna, Italian Cultural Institute of London.
 She performed at the Brighton (2013) and at the Edinburgh (2014) Fringe (“Possibly the most eclectic and sideways commemoration of the First World War” - The Scotsman).